garima-thapa/CalculatorUI/README.md

-This is a basic calculator built in Java and Python.
+This is a basic calculator built in Java and Python each.
 It supports addition, subtraction, multiplication, and division.

 links to the code